-DEIB Action Plan
+Commitment & Action Plan

 Self-Examination

 NAATP desires to be a voice for justice and change in our industry.
 To do this in the areas of diversity, equity, inclusivity, and belonging, we recognize a need for a process of self-exploration and education of our staff and Board.
 We are in consultation with experts who have longstanding commitment and contribution to anti-racism efforts.
-The first step in this plan is self-examination, in which we plan to honestly evaluate our goals as an organization, and the needs within our industry to improve access and outcomes for People of Color and others who have not been well served.
+The first step in this plan is self-examination, in which we plan to honestly evaluate our goals as an organization, and the needs within our industry to improve access and outcomes for Black, Indigenous, and People of Color (BIPOC) and others who have not been well served.
 NAATP will continue re-evaluate our advocacy goals and strategic plan to ensure they consider equity, inclusivity, and belonging for people who have been historically marginalized.

 Elevating Voices of People of Color